WilliamsPJ19/PRISMA-Data-Queries-Sites/Stata Query Codes/README.md

    - timing: daily
    - function:
      - Checks for duplicate IDs
-     - Check to make sure all women enrolled in study are were also screened
+     - Check all enrolled woman has enrollment form
      #### :pushpin: *includes code for all forms*